Paperback Hero (1999 film)

 Paperback Hero is a 1999 Australian romantic comedy film starring Claudia Karvan and Hugh Jackman.
 It was directed by Antony Bowman who also wrote the screenplay.
-The film was predominantly shot in Queensland including Nindigully.
+The film was predominantly shot in Queensland, including Nindigully and its Nindigully Pub.
+Other filming locations were Brisbane and Sydney.

 Plot

-Truck driver Jack Willis from rural Australia writes a bestselling novel, but because of its romantic content uses the name, 'Ruby Vale', the name of his best friend.
-When a publisher - Ziggy - decides to take the author "Ruby Vale" on, Jack is suddenly faced with a dilemma.
+Rugged truck driver Jack Willis from Outback Australia writes a best-selling novel, but because of its romantic content uses the pen name, 'Ruby Vale', the name of his best friend.
+When a publisher – Ziggy – decides to take the author "Ruby Vale" on, Jack is suddenly faced with a dilemma.
 He tells his friend Ruby what he has done, and initially she wants to tell the publisher.
-Jack and his agent convince her to stay silent, and in exchange, they'll organise her wedding (she is marrying Jack's best friend, Hamish) and Ruby is convinced.
+Jack and his agent convince her to stay silent, and in exchange, they will organise her wedding (she is marrying Jack's best friend, Hamish) and Ruby is convinced.

 Ruby and Jack go to Sydney to help promote the book.
 On the way, Ruby reads his book and realises the lead female character is herself, and the male protagonist, Brian, is Jack.
 She is deeply touched.

 Hamish arrives in Sydney.
-He knows Jack is the author and tells Ruby he knows, just before she is about to go on a satellite feed through to London.
+He knows Jack is the author and tells Ruby he knows, just before she is about to go on a satellite feed for an interview in London.
 All of this is too much for Ruby and she makes her way back to her hometown.

-Jack does not follow her, instead staying in Sydney whilst trying to decide.
+Jack does not follow her, instead staying in Sydney while trying to decide.
 Back at home in the pub, Ruby hears Jack's voice coming from the TV.
 She hears him admit that he is the book's author.

 Hamish breaks up with Ruby, knowing she really loves Jack.
 As Ruby is driving home, she sees a plane flying overhead, spelling the words "I love you".
 As she stops her car, the plane lands in front of her.
-Jack hops out, and after some gentle sparring of words, they kiss.
+Jack hops out, and after some gentle sparring of words, they kiss and drive on together.